-In response to this demand, the University of Delaware’s Division of Professional and Continuing Studies is continuing to offer its Project Management Certificate program in Wilmington, beginning Feb.
-13, and Newark, beginning Feb.
-19. Providing hands-on experience with practical tools, including the use of software, risk assessment and team techniques that support effective project management, the certificate program can also be a starting place to fulfill the requirement of project management education hours for the Project Management Professional (PMP®) designation from the Project Management Institute (PMI®).
+In response to this demand, the University of Delaware’s Division of Professional and Continuing Studies is continuing to offer its Project Management Certificate program live-online beginning Feb.
+15 and March 16.
+Providing hands-on experience with practical tools, including the use of software, risk assessment and team techniques that support effective project management, the certificate program can also be a starting place to fulfill the requirement of project management education hours for the Project Management Professional (PMP®) designation from the Project Management Institute (PMI®).
 Nesterak ultimately plans to pursue his PMP certification and said the Project Management Certificate program put him on the right track.

 “I had been thinking about the PMP certification but realized I was kind of diving into the deep end of a pool,” said Nesterak.
 “This was a really good first step to recognize what exactly that entailed and also to make sure I understood all the major components of project management from a professional designation perspective.”